CHARM-BDF/charmgpt/README.md

 - If you see an error about Docker daemon not running, make sure Docker Desktop is started
 - If build fails due to network issues, check your internet connection and try again
+- If the application doesn't start, check that all dependencies are installed with `npm install`

+### MCP Server Issues

+- If an MCP server fails to start, check its logs in the console output
+- Ensure that all required environment variables are set (check `.env` files if they exist)
+- For TypeScript errors, try rebuilding with `npm run build:mcp-servers`

 ### Python MCP Issues